sych74/PoGoMapWiki/How-to-use-Hex-Beehive-Generator.md

+Now that we have our .bat created, We need to adjust the Arguments section on the spreadsheet.
+If you used the command for location_generator.py with -st set to 10, you need to change each line in the spreadsheet to -st 10 as well.

-Now that we have our .bat created, we are going to copy and paste the last column of the spreadsheet, based on colors, into the space above designated for the commands.
+we are then going to copy and paste the last column of the spreadsheet, based on colors, into the space above designated for the commands.
 File>Save, then double click the .bat to start the workers, in order..
 Simple ^_^